Burst-Statistics/burst/readme.txt

 * Improvement: When the numbers in the compare tab are formatted a tooltip will show the full number.
 This will help users to see the full number when the number is too large to display.
 * Improvement: Post meta will be tracked more accurately.
 This will help users to see the correct amount of pageviews for each post.
 * Improvement: Added lookup tables for devices, browsers, and operating systems.
 This will keep the database size smaller and improve the performance of the dashboard.
+* Fix: Fixed issue where the timezone would not be set correctly in the insights chart.
+* Fix: Optimizer mu plugin would not be deleted on uninstall.
+This has been resolved.

 = 1.6.1 =
 * Feature: Email reporting.
 You can now receive a weekly or monthly email with your website statistics.
 Add up to 10 email addresses to receive the report.